1. What is the JET Programme?

 A criminal record will not necessarily disqualify you.
 However, the seriousness of the crime will be taken into consideration and a final decision will be made whether or not you will be offered a position on the Programme.

 - 4.14.
-I am worried that a medical condition will prevent me from being accepted on the programme.
+I am worried that a medical condition will prevent me from being accepted onto the JET Programme.
 What should I do?

 ― Placement ―